Departments & Organizations

 He received his Bachelor of Science degree from Tufts University, graduating summa cum laude and with Phi Beta Kappa.
 He received his Medical Doctorate from Yale University School of Medicine, graduating cum laude and with Alpha Omega Alpha.
 He completed his Orthopaedic Surgery residency at Yale New Haven Hospital and a fellowship in spine surgery at the Rothman Institute at Thomas Jefferson University.

 Dr. Grauer believes in meeting patients' individual needs through evaluation and treatment designed to help them achieve active, pain-free lifestyles.
 He combines leading edge techniques with proven traditional methods to provide patients with the best care possible.
-His clinical practice is based out of Yale New Haven Hospital, and outpatients are seen at the Yale New Haven Hospital Spine Center, Yale Department of Orthopaedic and Rehabilitation main office in New Haven, as well as at satellite offices.
+His clinical practice is based out of Yale New Haven Hospital, and outpatients are seen at the Yale New Haven Hospital Spine Center, as well as at satellite offices.

 Education & Training